Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: A formula for the facets

-Finally, by the rotational invariance of the model, it follows that $n_s$ is independent of $B_0, B_f$ and $C_i$.
-Since the distribution of the facet $F_s$ depends only on the projection of the brownian motion onto the subspace $n_s^\perp$, we learn that $V(r)$ is independent from the events (i)-(iv) above.
+Finally, the equivalence class of the facet $F_s$ (up to translations) clearly only depends on the differences $D_i$ which are, as explained above, independent of $B_0, B_f$ and $C_i$.
+Thus, we learn that $V(r)$ is independent from the events (i)-(iii) above.
 In particular,

 A combination of the last two equations gives (\ref{voleq0}). \\ \\